m3db/m3/docs/architecture/engine.md

 Once M3DB has retrieved the three blocks from their respective locations in memory / on-disk, it will transmit all of the data back to the client.

-**Note:** that since M3DB nodes return compressed blocks (the M3DB client decompresses them) its not possible to return "partial results" for a given block.
+**Note:** Since M3DB nodes return compressed blocks (the M3DB client decompresses them) its not possible to return "partial results" for a given block.
 If any portion of a read requests spans a given block, then that block in its entirety must be transmitted back to the client.
 In practice, this ends up being not much of an issue because of the high compression ratio that M3DB is able to achieve.

 ## Caching policies